hypered/refli.be/pages/fr/blog/introducing.md

 Because we want to ground our work in a solid underpinning, we envision to form Refli around three layers, from the Belgian legislative texts up to complete and precise computations.

+x: The realisation of those layers are quite technical and we try to introduce in this blog post the involved concepts along the way.

 ``` pikchr
     scale = 0.75